geotrellis/geotrellis-site/docs/documentation/geotrellis/io/catalog.rst

 DataStore
 ---------

 Each of the ``store`` entries in the above example JSON represents a DataStore.
 A DataStore is essentially points to a directory with raster data.
-The raster data can be a variety of :ref:`layer types <Layer Types>`.
+The raster data can be a variety of :ref:`layer types <rasterlayers>`.

 The Cache
 ---------